Link work items to support traceability and manage dependencies

 You can use the Hyperlinks or Storyboard link type to link a work item to a Web site, network share, or document located on a network share.
 Both of these link types are one-way links.
 To add links of this type, you can use the same links controls described earlier for linking work items.

 From the Storyboards tab, you can link storyboards that you created using PowerPoint Storyboarding or other application.
-The Storyboards tab and links control is only available from the web and client work item form for TFS 2015.
-However, you can still use the Storyboard link type from VSTS and the web portal of TFS 2017 and later versions.
+The Storyboards tab and links control is available from the web and client work item form for TFS 2015.

 For process templates associated with TFS 2015 and earlier versions, the Storyboards tab links control was added to those work item types used to defined requirements, user stories, or features.
 When you make changes to a linked storyboard, the work item continues to link to the file with the latest changes.

 By using the Storyboard link type, you differentiate the link your adding to specify a storyboard or document that provides work item specifications.
 Use this link type to provide your team access to the shared file where they can add their comments.
-You can also link from a Power Point file to VSTSusing this link type as described Storyboard your ideas using PowerPoint.
+You can also link from a Power Point file to a work item using this link type as described in Storyboard your ideas using PowerPoint.

 Link work items to architectural diagrams